 Division Basepaths Pitching Distance Home to 2nd Base Must Use Courtesy 1 st Base

-BASEBALL
+BASEBA LL

-Cubs Yes
+Cubs 60' 43' 84' 10" Yes

 Bantam 70' 47' 6" 99' Yes

-Super Bantam 80' 54" 113' 2" Yes
+Super Bantam 80' 54" 113' 2" No

 Grasshopper 90' 60'6" 127' 3" No

 Freshmen 90' 60'6" 127' 3" No

-unless field will only accomm ses, then the Super Ba oply ntam distances shall

-l SOF TBALL l
+SOFTBALL

 Mustangs 50' 28' 70' 9"

+Broncos 35' Yes

-Broncos Colts 60' 35' 40' 84' 10" Yes
+Colts 60' 40' 84' 10" res

 High School 43'

-d.
-How to Measure Base Paths & Pitching Distances; Location of Courtesy 1st base:
+How to Measure Base Paths & Pitching Distances; Location of Courtesy 1st d. base:

-- i.
+i.
 Base Paths: All measurements from home plate are taken from the rear point of the base.
-All measurements to first and third base are taken from the corner closest to foul territory and the outfield; all measurements to second base are taken to the center of second base. - ii.
+All measurements to first and third base are taken from the corner closest to foul territory and the outfield; all measurements to second base are taken to the center of second base.

+ii.
 Pitching Distances: The measurement is taken from the rear point of home plate to the front of the pitcher's plate (the side closest to home plate).
-Softball Pitcher's Circle: An imaginary or chalk circle shall extend in an 8 foot radius from the center of the pitcher's plate. - iii.
-Location of Courtesy 1st Base: For all divisions using a courtesy 1st base, the courtesy 1st base shall be placed alongside and touching the right side of 1st base, and shall rest on the foul side of the foul line, not on the foul line.
-See the previous chart for a list of divisions that shall use the Courtesy 1st base. - iv.
-Dugouts & Spectators for Games Played on the Grass shall be at least 60' from home plate.
+Softball Pitcher's Circle: An imaginary or chalk circle shall extend in an 8 foot radius from the center of the pitcher's plate.

+Location of Courtesy 1st Base: For all divisions using a courtesy 1st base, iii. the courtesy 1st base shall be placed alongside and touching the right side of 1st base and shall rest on the foul side of the foul line, not on the foul line.
+See the previous chart for a list of divisions that shall use the Courtesy 1st base.

+iv.
+Dugouts & Spectators for Games Played on the Grass - shall be at least 60' from home plate (beyond the first and third base dugouts) and in foul territory.

-e.
-Minimum Team; Time to Wait; Late & Players:
+Minimum Team; Time to Wait; Late & Players: е.

-- i.
+i.
 For regular season games in divisions which seeding for Tournament are chosen randomly, there are no forfeits.
-Teams should play games with as many players as attend a game. - ii.
+Teams should play games with as many players as attend a game.

+ii.
 Grace Period: For regular season games in divisions that use standings to determine Tournament seeding, a team failing to field at least 8 players 10 minutes after the scheduled start time for weekend games and 15 minutes after the scheduled start time for weekday games shall be declared the loser and have a forfeit reported against that team.
-The same shall apply is at any time during the game a team has less than 8 players.
-Super Subs shall be counted in order to avoid a forfeit. - iii.
-In both situations, a game for the balance of the remaining time should then be played dividing all available players which shall be officiated by the umpire provided by the PPBA.
+The same shall apply is at any time during the game when a team has less than 8 players.
+Super Subs, Multiple Team and Playing Down players shall be counted in order to avoid a forfeit.

+In both situations, a game for the balance of the remaining time (A) should then be played dividing all available players which shall be officiated by the umpire provided by the PPBA.
 That game must end ten minutes prior to the scheduled start time of the next game on that field regardless of which team is next to bat.